ros-controls/roscon2022_workshop/README.md

 ##### Task

-Branch: `7-rrbot-hardware-interface/task`
+Branch: `7-robot-hardware-interface/task`

 Write a hardware interface for the *RRBot*.

-1. Create a new package named `controlko_hardware_interface` with hardware interface files.
+1. Create or adjust a package named `controlko_hardware_interface` with hardware interface files.
 2. During implemenation of hardware interface take care about following details:

    - Which control modes are supported?